CanastaWiki/Canasta-CLI/docs/multi-node.md

 ### Pod scheduling

-As noted in Step 5, the chart does not yet declare pod anti-affinity or topology spread constraints.
-Multi-replica spread is best-effort, not guaranteed.
+As noted in Step 5, the chart does not declare pod anti-affinity or topology spread constraints.
+Multi-replica spread is best-effort, based on the Kubernetes scheduler's default scoring (resource availability and balance).
+Use the cordon workaround above if you need to force pods onto specific nodes.

 ## Troubleshooting